chrisnoonan98675/site/xl-deploy/concept/roles-and-permissions-in-xl-deploy.markdown

 ### Local permissions

 In XL Deploy, you can set local security permissions on repository nodes (such as Applications or Environments) and on directories in the repository.
-The security settings on a lower level overwrite all permissions from a higher level.
-There is no inheritance from higher levels, combining settings from various directories.

-If there are no permissions set on a directory, the permission settings from the parent are taken (recursively).
-So if you have a deep hierarchy of nested directories, but you do not set any permissions on them, XL Deploy will take the permissions set on the root node.

-All directories higher up in a hierarchy must provide read permission for the roles defined in the lowest directory.
-Otherwise the permissions themselves cannot be read.
-This analogous to file permissions on Unix directories.

-For example, if you have read permission on the **Environments** root node, you will have read permissions on the directories and environments that it contains.
-If the **Environments/production** directory has its own permissions set, your access to the **Environments/production/PROD-1** environment depends on the permissions set on the **Environments/production** directory CI itself.

 The following table shows the local permissions that XL Deploy supports.